barchart/marketdata-api-js/docs/content/concepts/data_structures.md

 if (quote) {
 	console.log(JSON.stringify(quote, null, 2);
 } else {
-	console.log('A "marketUpdate" subscription must be established, or the server has not yet responded');
+	console.log('A "marketUpdate" subscription has not established, or the server has not yet responded');
 }
 ```